 Whatever your position on religion or belief, your nationality, gender, sexual orientation or role within the University, the chaplain is here to offer you non-judgemental hospitality and support.

 The chaplain is not here to convert you, or to push any kind of agenda.
 He is available to encourage you to explore, to ask questions, to make links between religion or belief and your academic study, and to build a supportive community.

 The College is committed to valuing the range of views held about religion and belief; it is serious about dialogue and welcomes diversity.
-The College is committed both to being ecumenical (working with Christians from a range of churches) and to working in an inter-faith context, promoting dialogue, for instance, with Muslims, Jews and members of other faiths and beliefs.
+The College is committed both to being ecumenical (working with Christians from a range of churches) and to working in an inter-faith context, promoting dialogue with members of all faiths and beliefs.

 More Faith Information